HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 No one ever complained about a fast website, but a slow-loading and sluggish website quickly frustrates users.
 Website speed and overall performance directly impact user experience and the success of a website.
 Moreover, if a website is slow, it becomes less accessible to users, which is against the fundamental goal of the web — to provide universal access to the universe of information.

 In recent years, Core Web Vitals performance metrics have improved, showing positive trends across many performance metrics.
 However, some inconsistencies can be observed.
-For example, the gap between high-end and low-end devices is widening, especially in mobile web performance, as highlighted in Alex Russell’s research in [The Performance Inequality Gap](https://infrequently.org/2024/01/performance-inequality-gap-2024/).
+For example, the gap between high-end and low-end devices is widening, especially in mobile web performance, as highlighted in Alex Russell’s research in <a hreflang="en" href="https://infrequently.org/2024/01/performance-inequality-gap-2024/">The Performance Inequality Gap</a>.
 Web performance is tied to what devices and networks people can afford.
 Fortunately, more developers are aware of these challenges and are actively working to improve performance.

 In the performance chapter, we focus on Core Web Vitals, as they are key user-centric metrics for assessing web performance.
 However, we also analyze the web performance from a broader perspective: loading, interactivity, and visual stability, adding supportive metrics like First Contentful Paint.
 This allows us to explore other performance and user experience-related metrics to get a more comprehensive picture of how websites performed in 2024\.

 What’s new this year?

-* [Interaction to Next Paint (INP) has officially replaced First Input Delay (FID)](https://web.dev/blog/inp-cwv-march-12) as part of Core Web Vitals.
+* <a hreflang="en" href="https://web.dev/blog/inp-cwv-march-12">Interaction to Next Paint (INP) has officially replaced First Input Delay (FID)</a> as part of Core Web Vitals.
 INP helps to evaluate overall interactivity performance more accurately.
-* [Long Animation Frames (LoAF)](https://developer.chrome.com/docs/web-platform/long-animation-frames) data is available for the first time, providing new insights into the reasons for poor INP.
+* <a hreflang="en" href="https://developer.chrome.com/docs/web-platform/long-animation-frames">Long Animation Frames (LoAF)</a> data is available for the first time, providing new insights into the reasons for poor INP.
 * As of this year, the Performance chapter also includes an analysis of the data for secondary pages in addition to home pages.
 This allows us to compare the home page with the secondary page performance.

 ### Notes on Data Sources

 The HTTPArchive contains only lab performance data.
 In other words, it is data from a single website load event.
 This is useful but limited if we want to understand how users experience performance.

-Thus, in addition to the data HTTP Archive, most of this report is based on real user data from the [Chrome User Experience Report (CrUX)](https://developer.chrome.com/docs/crux).
+Thus, in addition to the data HTTP Archive, most of this report is based on real user data from the <a hreflang="en" href="https://developer.chrome.com/docs/crux">Chrome User Experience Report (CrUX)</a>.
 Note that while Chrome is the most widely used browser worldwide, it doesn’t reflect performance across all browsers and all regions of the world.

 CrUX is a great source of data, but it doesn’t contain certain metrics like LCP and INP sub-parts, as well as Long Animation Frames.
-Luckily, the performance monitoring platform [RUMvision](https://www.rumvision.com/) has provided us with this data for the period starting from 1st January 2024\.
+Luckily, the performance monitoring platform <a hreflang="en" href="https://www.rumvision.com/">RUMvision</a> has provided us with this data for the period starting from 1st January 2024\.
 RUMvision has a smaller population of websites compared to HTTP archive, which is why the results for the same metrics might be different.

 ## Core Web Vitals {#core-web-vitals}